rismm/tp/docs/UserGuide.md

 **A**: Simply add a unique identifier after the item name when creating a new item. e.g. `n/Milk-1`,`n/Milk-2`.
 The format of the unique identifier is completely up to the user's discretion.

+**Q**: Why can't I add new items to the inventory using the buy command?

+**A**: The buy command should mainly be used when you want to replenish the stock of an existing item.
+If you wish to add a newly bought item to the inventory, first create a new item in the inventory with its quantity set to 0 using the [new](#create-a-new-item-new) command, then use the buy command to increase its quantity.

 --------------------------------------------------------------------------------------------------------------------

 ## Command Summary